ArtisanTinkerer/ArtisanTinkerer.github.io/_posts/2017-02-15-Laravel-Auth.md

 # Authorisation

-* Using primary verves: can, cannot, allows and denies.
+* Using primary verbs: can, cannot, allows and denies.

 * Peformed using the Gate facade.